It is human nature to focus on our needs when uncertainty and turmoil come knocking on our doors.

-Take a few moments and call ahead to wherever you want to send the food, just to make sure they are accepting food from outside venues.
+Take a few moments and call ahead to wherever you want to send the food, just to ensure they accept food from outside venues.

 Start a community page on Facebook

 The group currently has 12,000 members who all go outside and howl or cheer at 8 pm in a show of solidarity for the essential workers.

 You can also use this group as a way for Coronavirus helpers to share their needs and have the members meet them.

-For instance, let’s say a nurse shares that her dryer is going out, and she needs it to make sure she can continue to wash and dry her scrubs before entering the house.
+For instance, let’s say a nurse shares that her dryer is going out and needs it to ensure she can continue to wash and dry her scrubs before entering the house.

 Don’t forget the teachers

-It has been almost three weeks since schools closed here and the teachers have been amazing.
+It has been almost three weeks since schools closed here, and the teachers have been amazing.

-No internet at home?
 No problem, the principal is at the school every Monday with a weekly packet of work that parents can pick up from their child’s teacher.

-It doesn’t have to be big; it can be as simple as buying someone a cup of coffee, or writing words of thanks on your car and sitting inside it at the employee parking lot and honking!
+It doesn’t have to be big; it can be as simple as buying someone a cup of coffee or writing words of thanks on your car and sitting inside it in the employee parking lot and honking!